 • Reflexology keeps vital energy flowing: This theory suggests that reflexology helps to keep positive energy flowing throughout the body by reducing stress, which can block the energy from flowing.

-At a session, a therapist will massage or manipulate different points on either the ears, hands, or feet to help alleviate a person’s symptoms.
+At a session, a therapist will massage or manipulate different points on the ears, hands, or feet to help alleviate a person’s symptoms.

 Proponents of reflexology claim that by manipulating or putting pressure on certain points in the hands, feet, or ears, a person can find relief from symptoms such as pain.
 While these claims may hold true for some, scientific evidence is lacking.